 A headache in a person over the age of 45 is more than twice as likely to be due to cervical disease as it is for those who are 45 and under.
 Why is cervical disease so much more common as a person ages?
 We often accept this simply as a part of growing older.
 The discs between the vertebrae wear out, and occasionally it really can be due just to normal wear and tear.

-However, it is important to note that cervical disease is often progressed by a number of our own habits and behaviors.
+However, it is important to note that cervical disease can progress due to our own habits and behaviors.
 Here are a few things that can lead to cervical disease, and the resulting headaches, setting in before its time.

-- Traumatic injury – Whether it is a sports injury, a car accident, or something completely different, cervical disease is often preceded by some sort of head or neck injury.
+Whether it is a sports injury, or a car accident, cervical disease often happens following a head or neck injury.
 This may be due to the injury causing a misalignment that locks the spine in a stressed position and results in the premature breakdown of the discs.

-- Smoking – Did you know that smoking can actually lead to a person having less disc material between the vertebrae?
+Did you know that smoking can actually lead to a person having less disc material between the vertebrae?
 Smoking restricts blood flow in the body and makes it tougher for the body to heal itself naturally.
-These are just a couple of the reasons it is imperative to quit smoking if you suffer from headaches (or even if you don’t because it may help prevent them from occurring in the future).
+These are just a couple of the reasons it is imperative to quit smoking if you suffer from headaches.

 Regardless of your age or the type of headaches you get, the main issue often goes back to the neck.
 If you get tension headaches or migraines, you probably notice the pain starts in the neck and works its way up to the head.
 Even if you don’t experience neck pain, you may be able to recall a particular head or neck injury you experienced in the past.
 Why is neck pain or trauma such a common part of the various headache types?